You have no items in your shopping cart.

 What is Vitamin D?

 Vitamin D is an essential micronutrient, this means our bodies are unable to produce it and its intake from food and sunlight is vital.
 Along with vitamin A, E & K, Vitamin D is fat soluble rather than water soluble like B-Vitamins & Vitamin C. The benefit of being fat soluble is that the body is able to store it within the liver and fat stores.
-This means that Vitamin D stores can be built up and therefore a daily intake isn’t necessary.
+This means that Vitamin D or 'the sunshine vitamin' stores can be built up and therefore a daily intake isn’t necessary.